 Apple yesterday (Jan.
 22) released software updates for all of its operating systems, and while there aren't any new features, each updates fixes a fistful of security flaws.
 If you want to keep your iPhone, MacBook, Apple Watch or Apple TV safe and healthy, we'd recommend installing your updates today.

 Included in each update is a fix for a flaw in Apple's sandbox restrictions, which prevent apps from affecting each other.
-The flaw could be exploited by a malicious app to steal data from another app.
+The flaw could be exploited by a malicious app to steal data from another app, and even the best Mac antivirus software might not be able to stop it.

 Ten of the fixes in iOS 12.1.3, available for iPhones and iPads, protect devices against arbitrary code execution, preventing malcontents from taking control of your phone.
 While three of those solutions protect Safari's WebKit rendering engine, these flaws are also fixed in iOS' Bluetooth implementation and the FaceTime app.